gmcyber/CCC410F22-Example/docs/topics/rc-ui-dev.assets/design-project1.md

 Week 1 - Set up a Development Environment

 * vcenter/esxi/active directory setup (will use vcenter02)
-* create a range control service user and a set of "test range users" in AD.
+* create a Ethhack UI service user and a set of "test range users" in AD.
 * development workstation [range-control-dev.md](range-control-dev.md)
   * pyvmomi
   * django